bdring/TWANG32/README.md

 **Current State**

 - All of the Arduino version game features are functional.
-- There is a serial port based setup feature, but the **EEPROM saving crashes randomly**.
-It does not affect game play, so I am leaving it in. **Help me fix this!**
 - The game now has a wifi access port to get game stats.
 Connect a smartphone or computer to see them.
-Due to the EEPROM saving bug, thee stats reset often :-(
   - **SSID:** TWANG_AP
   - **Password:** esp32rocks
   - **URL:** 192.168.4.1